AI Use Cases/Manufacturing

 2

-Step 2: Machine learning models trained on your historical wins identify which operational signals most strongly predict buying behavior; for example, the model learns that accounts with concurrent downtime spikes and new plant-manager hires close contracts 2.8x faster than baseline.
+Step 2: Machine learning models trained on your historical wins identify which operational signals most strongly predict buying behavior; the model might learn, for example, that accounts with concurrent downtime spikes and new plant-manager hires close faster than your baseline - and weight them accordingly.

 3